MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

         .addColumn("CustomerID", LongType()) \
         .execute()
     ```

-1. In a new code block, **add the following code** to drop duplicate customers, select specific columns, and split the "CustomerName" column to create "First" and "Last" name columns:
+8. In a new code block, **add and run the following code** to drop duplicate customers, select specific columns, and split the "CustomerName" column to create "First" and "Last" name columns:

     ```python
     from pyspark.sql.functions import col, split